kwabenasapong/openpldoc/manual/source/configure.rst

 **Serve on IP address:**

-Put your projection computer's IP address here or use 0.0.0.0 which will display your ip address links below.
+Put your projection computer's IP address here or use 0.0.0.0 which will display your IP address links below.

 **Port Number:**

 You can use the default port number or change it to another number.
+If you don't understand this setting, you can leave it as is.

 **Remote URL:**

-This should show the address you will use in the remote computer web browser.
+This will show the address you will use in the remote computer web browser.

 **Stage view URL:**

-This should show the address you will use in the remote computer for Stage view.
+This will show the address you will use in the remote computer for Stage view.

 If the Remote or Stage view URL are not showing you can manually find these